Nebraska volleyball’s Kenzie Knuckles suffers a season-ending injury

 Knuckles is a senior from Yorktown, Indiana, who has played both libero and defensive specialist during her career.
 Knuckles has been a Captain for the past two seasons.

-Now Nebraska will be using another new lineup in a season that has Featured several of them as Nebraska dealt with injuries.
-Also, Nebraska has played three setters in both a traditional 5-1 offense and two-setter rotation.

-One option will be for outside hitter Ally Batenhorst to play back-row defense.

-Knuckles is one of five players who has played in all 90 sets, along with Whitney Lauenstein.
-Kaitlyn Hord, Rodriguez and Kubik.
+Knuckles is one of five players who had played in all 90 sets, along with Whitney Lauenstein, Hord, Rodriguez and Kubik.

 Photos: No. 4 Nebraska sweeps Iowa